hyprland-community/pyprland/site/shortcuts_menu.md

     - `command` to get the list of options from a shell command's output

 > [!tip]
-> Since 2.0.2 you can apply post-filters to the `command` output, eg:
+> You can apply post-filters to the `command` output, eg:
 > ```toml
 > {name="entry", command="cliphist list", filter="s/\t.*//"},
 > ```